mahfuzkhan12/type-racer/README.md

 ```

 ## 4. Install Dependencies
-If the project has a `package.json` file, you need to install the required dependencies.
+The project has a `package.json` file, you need to install the required dependencies.
 Run:

 ```bash
 npm install